sailoog/openplotter-documentation/en/how_does_it_work.md

 * Serial devices trough USB.
 * Any computer or portable device connected to the same network.

+Some of them directly send NMEA data but others need to be processed by OpenPlotter before create NMEA data.

-It gathers all this data in one unique stream which is sent to:
+All these sources are gathered in an unique NMEA stream which is sent to:

-* OpenCPN to show our boat over the chart and to other devices connected by serial or
+* OpenCPN to show your boat over the chart.
-*
+* Other external devices connected by serial or WiFi.
+* OpenPlotter again to calculate new NMEA sentences.

 ##Inputs
 * **A**.
 NMEA data from your boat equipment (GPS, wind, depth...).